Autumn Body-Type Guide: Thriving in Vata Season

 Oil recommendations:

-• Pitta types: Warm sesame oil (transitioning from summer coconut) with sandalwood
+- Pitta types: warm sesame oil (switching over from summer coconut) with sandalwood

-• Kapha types: Warm mustard oil or lighter sesame oil with eucalyptus
+- Kapha types: warm mustard oil, or a lighter sesame oil with eucalyptus

 Nasya (Nasal Oil Application)

-As autumn air becomes dry, nasal passages often suffer first.
-Apply 2-3 drops of warm sesame oil or specialised Nasya oil to each nostril in the morning to:
+As autumn air becomes dry, nasal passages tend to suffer first.
+Apply 2 to 3 drops of warm sesame oil or a specialised Nasya oil to each nostril in the morning.
+It:

 Warm Baths